Farhan899/To-do-app-Phase-2/backend/RAILWAY_DEPLOYMENT.md

 - The app is configured to use the `PORT` environment variable that Railway provides
 - Database migrations are handled automatically on each deployment
 - The `DATABASE_URL` environment variable is automatically configured when you add a PostgreSQL addon
+- We use Python 3.11 runtime to ensure compatibility with all dependencies
+- The requirements.txt file has been updated to use compatible package versions

 ## Troubleshooting